RaghavaAlajangi/DCscope/docs/sec_qg_export_data.rst

     longer.

 Storage strategy
-    Since Shape-Out 2.16 and with the introduction of :ref:`basins <dclab:sec_av_basins>` (which tell dclab/Shape-Out where to find features belonging to the same dataset in other locations) in dclab 0.58.0, you can select a storage strategy.
+    Since DCscope.16 and with the introduction of :ref:`basins <dclab:sec_av_basins>`
+    (which tell dclab/DCscope where to find features belonging to the same dataset in other locations) in dclab 0.58.0, you can select a storage strategy.
 The storage strategy defines whether features and/or basins are stored in the output file.

-    - No basins: This is the behavior in earlier versions of Shape-Out.
+    - No basins: This is the behavior in earlier versions of DCscope.
 Only the selected features are written to the .rtdc file.
 Use this option if you are certain that you do not want basins.
     - With basins: This is the recommended choice for normal usages.
 The